-All organizations in Ontario with 10 or more employees are responsible to ensure that they meet Ontario’s pay equity legislation, so it is necessary for even small companies in the province to have a job evaluation plan.
+Each province will have its own requirements for pay equity and job evaluation requirements.
+For example, all private organizations in Ontario and Quebec with 10 or more employees are responsible to ensure that they meet that province’s pay equity legislation, so it is necessary for even small companies in the province to have a job evaluation plan.
+Please review the Employment Standards Act (ESA) to find information relating to these laws impacting pay equity in your province.
 Having a job evaluation plan will enable you to compare female and male jobs according to their job value, to ensure pay equity.
-Another method of job evaluation, market pricing, while easier to implement, does not meet Ontario’s Pay Equity Act requirements without the addition of an internal job-based valuation system.
+Another method of job evaluation, market pricing, while easier to implement, does not meet provincial Pay Equity Act requirements without the addition of an internal job-based valuation system.

 Getting started with job evaluations at your startup

-Job evaluation is often seen as a cumbersome, complicated and time-consuming process, especially for small companies without a human resources (HR) staff to support it.
-Employees may regard it as a “black box” that generates a mystifying salary rate.
+Job evaluation is often seen as a cumbersome, complicated, and time-consuming process, especially for small companies without a Human Resources (HR) team for support.
+Employees may regard it as an arbitrary and complicated electronic system that generates a mystifying salary rate.
 The good news is that with some guidance, the job evaluation process can be simplified and understood by executives and employees.
 If you are unsure where to start, create standard job descriptions for each employee that include the compensable factors mentioned above.
 This will act as the foundation for your job evaluation plan.
-It is highly recommended to seek the advice of an HR professional who has experience with job evaluation.
+It is highly recommended to seek the advice of an HR professional who has experience with the job evaluation process.

-Summary: By comparing different compensable factors, a job evaluation plan helps you assess the value of one job relative to another in order to assign the appropriate salary level; in Ontario, such a plan is required by law if you have 10 or more employees.
+Summary: By comparing different compensable factors, a job evaluation plan helps you assess the value of one job relative to another to assign the appropriate salary level.